goplus/builder/docs/library-design.md

 - **How to realize sprite preview online:** Generate gif animations by Qiniu Dora animate API.
 - **Official sprite material library construction:** Generate our official stock footage library from Gif and Video by FFmpeg, and from Sprite Chart by PIL(Python).
 The same library is used to reduce the development cost.
 Because it is an official material library production without offline problem, and we use server-side processing to reduce the overhead of the client.
-- **How to save the library:** Use form-upload method to store library in Qiniu's kodo
+- **How to save the library:** Use form-upload method to store library in Qiniu's kodo.